avmcclure/volleyball-rotations/stories.md

   rotations
 - As a beginner player, I want to see an interactive court diagram that shows all 6 zones (I-VI) with their numbering, so that I can understand court positions
 - As a beginner player, I want to understand what the 4 arrangements (Home, Base, Serve, Receive) mean with visual comparisons, so that I can grasp why players move between positions
-- As a beginner player, I want to learn the difference between 5-1 and 6-2 rotation systems with simple explanations, so that I can understand which system is being used
+- As a beginner player, I want to learn the difference between 5-1 and 6-2 offensive systems with simple explanations, so that I can understand which system is being used

 Epic: Rotation Walkthroughs
 - As a beginner player, I want to view a guided walkthrough of each rotation (1-6) with all 4 arrangements displayed side-by-side, so that I can see the complete picture